himanshu0ic7/MLOPs-DWP/README.md

 git push origin main # to finally update git repo after commit visa is the name of current environment

+# -e .  this will make us_visa folder as a package(this can only be done when you have a setup.py in current directory)

 ## Tools
 ```
 - Flowchart: https://whimsical.com/